Information on the coronavirus (SARS-CoV-2)

 Information for Employees

-- The university premises are reserved for attendance examinations, classroom teaching and other events required for various official purposes until the end of the winter semester (31 March 2021).
-Until then, no rooms within the University can be made available for other face-to-face events (especially those with external participants, e.g. conferences, meetings, workshops).
+Until the end of the winter semester (31 March 2021), the premises of the University remain reserved for face-to-face examinations and teaching as well as other events required for official purposes.
+Until then, no rooms within the University can be made available for other classroom events (especially those with external participants, e.g. conferences, meetings, workshops).

 The University has set up an information office for students, faculty, and staff.
 It can be reached via the following e-mail address: